MLA Formatting and Style Guide

 Please note that the 7th edition of the MLA Handbook does not specify explicitly how to fully format footnotes, at least not when compared to the prescriptions in the 6th edition.
 Consult your instructor to see what his or her preference is when formatting footnotes in MLA style.

 The following comes from the 6th and 7th editions.
 The 6th edition of the MLA Handbook contains information on how to format footnotes, however.
 Begin footnotes four lines (two double-spaced lines) below the main text.
-Footnotes are double-space with a first-line indent.
-(The first line of each footnote is indented five spaces; subsequent lines are flush with the left margin.)
+Footnotes are single-space with a first-line indent.
+(The first line of each footnote is indented five spaces; subsequent lines are flush with the left margin.).
+Be sure to double-space between notes.
 Place a period and a space after each footnote number.
 Provide the appropriate note after the space.

 For more information on using endnotes and footnotes, consult “Using Notes with Parenthetical Documentation” in the MLA Handbook for Writers of Research Papers, 7th ed. sec.
 6.5, 230-32), or the MLA Style Manual and Guide to Scholarly Publishing, (3rd ed. sec.
 7.5, 259-60).